Providing Clear Guidance And Firm Representation

 There are many types of impairments that can make a person eligible to receive disability benefits.
 While many of these impairments are listed in the “blue book” used by the Social Security Administration (SSA), some are not.
 This is why consulting with an experienced Social Security Disability attorney can be very helpful.

 As the founder of The Law Offices of Cory A. DeLellis, I work closely with each of my clients to ensure that all paperwork is complete and accurate.
 I meet deadlines.
-I understand the rules and regulations set by the federal government.
+I understand the medical requirements set forth by the Social Security Administration.
 I also strive to make certain that my clients understand each step of the process and can connect with me at any time.

 Typical Injuries And Impairments